 The project period starts when the grant agreement is fully executed, meaning all required signatures have been obtained.
-Work that occurs before this date is not eligible for reimbursement with grant funds.
-All grants must be completed by December 31, 2024.
+Work that occurs before this date is not eligible for reimbursement with grant funds and cannot be used as match.
+All grants must be completed by December 31st, 2024.